- Lawsuit Filed After Tragic Death of Northwestern Student

 The former President of the Phi Delta Theta Chapter at Baylor University and the National Fraternity are being sued for $1 million dollars following a plea deal stemming from a 2016 sexual assault case.
 The deal guaranteed no jail time for the accused.

-Donna Doe says this verdict isn’t enough to get justice for what happened to her, or to protect other women in the future.
-Donna has filed a lawsuit against Anderson and Phi Delta Theta and is expected to seek damages of $1 million.
-Doe has named 26 defendants, including all the officers of the Chapter, in the suit which alleges, among other things, that the Fraternity did not have policies or procedures in place to monitor the alcohol consumption of guests, knowingly served alcohol to minors, and did not have a policy in place for preventing or reporting sexual assaults.
+Donna Doe says this verdict is not enough to get justice for what happened to her or to protect other women in the future.
+Donna has filed a lawsuit against Anderson and Phi Delta Theta, and is expected to seek damages of $1 million.
+Doe has named twenty-six (26) defendants, including all the officers of the Chapter, in the suit which alleges, among other things, that the Fraternity did not have policies or procedures in place to monitor the alcohol consumption of guests, knowingly served alcohol to minors, and did not have a policy in place for preventing or reporting sexual assaults.

 Fraternal Law will continue to monitor and report on this case as it further develops.